null

 Hollow Core Door

 Typically used as bedroom doors or any other in-home entryways, these are made of fiberboard or laminated wood and (true to their name) are mostly empty inside.
-These doors are lightweight, easy to install, and aren't super expensive.
-On the downside, soundproofing a hollow core door is difficult and hollow core doors are fragile.
+These doors are lightweight, easy to install, and inexpensive.
+Unfortunately, hollow doors are too light to be soundproof.

 3/10